LearnDSML/blog/_posts/2020-06-12-Clustering-Explained.md

 Perfect labeling would be scored 1 and bad labelling or independent labelling is scored 0 or negative.

 #### Mutual Information Based Score
-Mutual Information is a function that computes the agreement of the two assignments.
+Mutual Information computes the agreement of the two assignments.
 It ignores the permutations.
+The Mutual Information score expresses the extent to which observed frequency of co-occurrence differs from what we would expect (statistically speaking).
+In statistically pure terms this is a measure of the strength of association between words x and y.
 There are following versions available −

-#### Normalized Mutual Information (NMI)
+##### Normalized Mutual Information (NMI)
+Normalized Mutual Information (NMI) is a normalization of the Mutual Information (MI) score to scale the results between 0 (no mutual information) and 1 (perfect correlation).
+In this function, mutual information is normalized by some generalized mean of H(labels_true) and H(labels_pred)), defined by the average_method.

-#### Adjusted Mutual Information (AMI)
+##### Adjusted Mutual Information (AMI)
+Adjusted Mutual Information (AMI) is an adjustment of the Mutual Information (MI) score to account for chance.
+It accounts for the fact that the MI is generally higher for two clusterings with a larger number of clusters, regardless of whether there is actually more information shared.

 #### Fowlkes-Mallows Score
 The Fowlkes-Mallows function measures the similarity of two clustering of a set of points.
 It may be defined as the geometric mean of the pairwise precision and recall.